UnamSanctam/SilentXMRMiner/README.md

 * Remote Configuration - Can get the connection settings remotely from a URL at each startup

+* Bypass Windows Defender - Adds exclusions into Windows Defender for the general folders the miner uses

+* Online Downloader - Can download the miner binary during runtime (from GitHub) to greatly decrease file size and detections

 ## Downloads

 Pre-Compiled: https://github.com/UnamSanctam/SilentXMRMiner/releases